 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 Denver may not have invented brunch, but the Mile High City has perfected the mid-day meal, drawing crowds to sunny patios for fluffy pancake stacks, crispy bacon, and free-flowing mimosas.
 From a French brasserie to an iconic brewery to an indulgent buffet in the southern suburbs, brunch is serious business in and around Denver.
 But the beauty of this revered meal is that it can go in a couple of different directions—will it be an indulgent leisurely meal worth blocking out a Saturday morning and afternoon for or is it a quick stop to fuel up before heading out on a hike (or crawling back in bed)?
-No matter if you’re looking to splurge or on a budget, there’s a Denver brunch that fits the bill.
+Whether you’re looking for a cheap brunch or something more lavish, there’s a Denver restaurant that fits the bill.

 Methodology: To assign a price per person for each of these meals, we totaled the average cost of an entrée, a coffee, and a cocktail or beer.